Rangi42/polishedcrystal/README.md

 * Fix: Viewing the Ruins of Alph wall patterns crashes the game.
 * Fix: TM learnsets for Electivire, Magmortar, and Rhyperior.
 * Fix: Icicle Crash is still called Razor Shell.
+* Fix: Two trainers overlap on the S.S.
+Aqua.